xing/hops/packages/preset-defaults/README.md

 [![npm](https://img.shields.io/npm/v/hops-preset-defaults.svg)](https://www.npmjs.com/package/hops-preset-defaults)

-[//]: # 'TODO: add general section about presets, how to install them, how to register them, how to configure them to main Hops readme'

-This is a [preset for Hops](https://missing-link-explain-what-are-presets) that contains a collection of base presets that are always needed.
+This is a [preset for Hops](https://github.com/xing/hops/tree/wip-docs-next#presets) that contains a collection of base presets that are always needed.

 It contains: